dasi-does-dis-n-dat/ai-journey/README.md

 ## 🧭 My Story

-I'm a parent of 5 kids (the youngest just turned 1) based in Iceland, and I'm on a mission to build a new career in AI — one day at a time, around real life.
+I'm a parent of 5 kids (the youngest just turned 1), and I'm on a mission to build a new career in AI — one day at a time, around real life.

 I have no coding background.
 No computer science degree.
 Just curiosity, determination, and a goal: to build something of my own and work on my own terms.